What is Vascular Surgery?

 Vascular surgery is a highly specialized field, and there are only a few hundred surgeons in the United States who specialize in it.
 The majority of vascular surgeons are based in large metropolitan areas, and there are few rural areas that have vascular surgeons.

-Vascular surgery is used to treat a variety of diseases and conditions, including:
+Treating a variety of diseases and conditions, including:

 - Arterial occlusive disease